-We intend to expand our relationships with third parties, such as implementation partners, systems integrators and managed services providers.
-Identifying these and other partners, and negotiating and documenting relationships with them, require significant time and resources.
+We anticipate that we will continue to depend on various third parties, such as sales partners, implementation partners, systems integrators and managed services providers, in order to grow our business.
+Identifying and qualifying these and other partners, and negotiating and documenting relationships with them, require significant time and resources.
 Our agreements with partners are typically non-exclusive and do not prohibit them from working with our competitors or from offering competing solutions.
 Our competitors may be effective in providing incentives to third parties, including our partners, to favor their solutions or to prevent or reduce subscriptions to our service either by disrupting our relationship with existing customers or by limiting our ability to win new customers.
 In addition, global economic conditions could harm the businesses of our partners, and it is possible that they may not be able to devote the additional resources we expect to the relationship.
 If we are unsuccessful in establishing or maintaining our relationships with these third parties, our ability to compete in the marketplace or to grow our revenues could be impaired and our operating results would suffer.
 Even if we are successful, we cannot assure you that these relationships will result in greater customer usage of our service or increased revenues.

-If a customer is not satisfied with the quality of work performed by us or a third party, we could incur additional costs to address the situation, the profitability of that work might be impaired, and the customer's dissatisfaction with our professional services could damage our ability to obtain additional revenues from that customer or prospective customers.
+If a customer is not satisfied with the quality of work performed by us or a third party, we could incur additional costs to address the situation, the profitability of that work might be impaired, and the customer's dissatisfaction with our professional services could damage our reputation or ability to obtain additional revenues from that customer or prospective customers.